HKUST-KnowComp/PseudoReasoner/README.md

 # PseudoReasoner: Leveraging Pseudo Labels for Commonsense Knowledge Base Population (Findings of EMNLP 2022)

 This repository contains the code for our EMNLP'22 paper.
-Please set up a new `conda` environment with dependencies `requirements.txt` to replicate our experiments.
+Please set up a new `conda` environment with dependencies `requirement.txt` to replicate our experiments.

 ## Data